We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Brian Gavin offers some of the best cut diamonds in the world.
 Choose a diamond from the “Brian Gavin Signature” Hearts & Arrows collection or the Brian Gavin Black or Signature collections for a truly exceptional stone.

-Leibish is our go-to vendor for gemstone engagement rings and fine jewelry.
+Leibish & Co. is our go-to vendor for gemstone engagement rings and fine jewelry.
 A colored gemstone is a beautiful, lower cost alternative to a diamond.
 Leibish & Co. also maintains a large collection of fancy color diamonds like canary yellow diamonds and purple diamonds.

 Due to their similar looks, channel settings are frequently compared with (and, in many cases, confused with) pavé settings.